TechCollabNYC/manifesto/README.md

 - create@cooper at Cooper Union

 Tech Collab is and always has been an alliance, sans hierarchy.
 It is led by delegates from each member organization.
 Delegates are usually fairly senior within their main organizations.

+Current members and delegates' information can be found in the [member-organizations](https://github.com/TechCollabNYC/member-organizations) repo.